-The assessment area is moderately competitive in the market for financial services.
-According to the FDIC Deposit Market Share data as of June 30, 2018, 21 financial institutions operate 44 branches within Pottawatomie and Riley counties.
-Of these institutions, The Farmers State Bank of Westmoreland ranked 6th with 5.2 percent of the deposit market share.
+There is substantial competition for financial services in the assessment area, particularly in the Manhattan area.
+According to June 30, 2024 FDIC Deposit Market Share data, there are 20 institutions operating 41 locations within Pottawatomie and Riley counties.
+Of these institutions, Farmers State Bank ranked 6th with a 5.7 percent deposit market share.
+Additionally, competition for home loans is present amongst banks, credit unions, and non-depository mortgage lenders.